IntelLabs/approximate-bayesian-inference/README.md

 Notation
 ========
 - x      : state space
-- o      : observation space
+- o      : observation space.
-- z      : latent space
+- z      : latent space.
 - n      : nuisance space.
 Used to model variables that are required by the generative model but are not relevant for the inference process.
 Such that the inference will marginalize them out.
 - ε      : slack term.
+Used to model the gap from the generative model to the observations.
 - g(z,n) : Generative model that maps the latent space to either the state space or the observation space.
 This can be a deterministic o = g(z,n) or stochastic o ~ p(o|z,n) generative model.
 - L(x,x',ε): Surrogate likelihood (ABC).
 Provides a likelihood value using two observations or states.
-Usually an observation from the observation model is compared with a generated observation: L(x,g(z,n),ε)
+Usually an observation from the observation model is compared with a generated observation: L(o,g(z,n),ε)
 - Estimations are denoted by '.
-For example the estimated state space is denoted as x'.
+For example the estimated state space is denoted as x' and an estimated latent value z'.
 - The tilde "~" can be read as "distributed as".
 For example, the fact that a sample x is obtained from a prior distribution p(x) can be written as: x ~ p(x).

 Architecture